 -SSM Launcher.... .....SSM Launcher Deleted

-The SSM Launcher (internal ini code: MLRS) is a Nod unit that is unused in the campaign missions of Command & Conquer, but which is usable in multiplayer, and which also often appears in the missions of the game's expansion pack, The Covert Operations.
+The SSM Launcher (internal ini code: MLRS) is a Nod unit that is unused in the campaign missions but usable in multiplayer, and which also often appears in the missions of the game's expansion pack The Covert Operations.
 Tests revealed it to be removed in the Nintendo 64 version, despite the fact the ini script of GDI Special Ops #2 has it scripted into the Nod attacks.
 It seems that the people who made these missions were not aware of the things that were cut from the Nintendo version.

 Transmitting: E5 BioWarfare Soldier Send Retracted